The Best Coffee Shops in London

 Much like his fashion legacy, Ralph's Coffee is the epitome of elegance, sophistication, and finesse.
 Rich wooden panelling, a handsome bottle-green bar, and shining coffee machines harmonise to evoke a truly opulent bistro.
 Ralph Lauren’s signature green shade imbues the milieu with grandeur, marking the furniture, the cups, and even the napkins.
 Reminiscent of his trademark brand imagery, the cafe is also dolled up with touches of gold, as seen on the table rims and vintage upholstery.

-Ralph’s Coffee offers a designer afternoon tea package, inventive cocktails, desserts, and, of course, the honest-to-goodness coffees.
+Ralph’s Coffee offers a designer afternoon tea package, inventive cocktails, desserts, and, of course, honest-to-goodness coffees.

 Marchesi 1824 by Prada: Mayfair